Display

 Professional Art Display Requirements

 If you want to be a professional artist, nay, if you want to learn the professional way to be able to DISPLAY, WIRE, and get your artwork HUNG in art shows, art galleries etc, there are requirements to follow.
-It is imperative that the artist learn the best ways (and often the gallery's requirements) to properly finish your canvas, the tools to use to hang your canvas and how to wire your canvas (artwork) correctly.
+It is imperative that the artist learn the best ways (and often the art group and gallery's requirements) to properly finish your canvas, the tools to use to hang your canvas, and how to wire your canvas (artwork) correctly.

 Remember, improperly following the requirements could mean your piece is NOT hung.
 ADDITIONALLY - It is NOT the gallery's responsibility to provide NOR correct your wiring materials for you.

-So before you bring your artwork to the art space, show, or gallery, make sure you have:
+So before you bring your artwork to the art space, show, or gallery, in person OR online, make sure you have:

 1. The painting or photograph is WIRED.